-If this is not enough for you, you can try a full laundry basket and water bottles.
+If this is not enough, you can try a full laundry basket and water bottles.
 And start doing repetitions.
 There are no excuses!

 If you want to use specialized training weights

-In this case, you can opt for a kettlebell, which is an accessory that gives you significant variability of uses and movement.
+In this case, you can opt for a kettlebell, an accessory that gives you significant variability of uses and movement.
 It also has an essential ergonomic factor to avoid injuries.

 Stay consistent in your weight training.